EU Withdrawal Returns

 • Waive the shipping fee.

-The request-type condition appears in the rule builder only while withdrawal support is enabled, but existing rules that use it continue to evaluate correctly even if you later disable the feature.
+The request-type condition appears in the rule builder only while withdrawal support is enabled.

 Fees

-ReturnZap does not charge shipping, label, or restocking fees for pre-fulfillment withdrawals, and does not charge restocking fees for post-fulfillment withdrawals.
-Post-fulfillment return shipping fees are not waived by default — if you want to cover return shipping, set up a withdrawal-scoped rule to waive the fee.
+ReturnZap does not charge shipping, label, or restocking fees for pre-fulfillment withdrawals.
+Post-fulfillment return shipping fees are not waived by default.
+If you want to cover return shipping, set up a withdrawal-scoped rule to waive the fee.

 Turning withdrawal support off

 If you disable withdrawal support, any withdrawals already in progress remain valid and continue through their workflow, and existing rules that reference the withdrawal request type keep working.
-New withdrawal submissions are no longer accepted, and the withdrawal configuration controls (email templates, the rule condition, the embed entry point) are hidden — but the withdrawal indicators on existing records stay visible so your team can still identify and handle active withdrawals.
+New withdrawal submissions are no longer accepted.
+The withdrawal indicators on existing records stay visible so your team can still identify and handle active withdrawals.

 Summary

-Enabling EU withdrawal support gives any store selling into the EU a compliant, low-friction withdrawal process that runs in parallel with standard returns: a dedicated embed link, automatic order cancellation before fulfillment, a return-style flow after fulfillment, legally required confirmation emails in four languages, and clear withdrawal labeling throughout your admin.
+Enabling EU withdrawal support gives any store selling into the EU a compliant, low-friction withdrawal process that runs in parallel with standard returns: a dedicated embed link, a choice between automatic and manual handling, a configurable statutory window with a fulfillment-based fallback, a manual review cutoff that protects orders already sent for fulfillment, legally required confirmation emails in four languages, and clear withdrawal labeling throughout your admin.

 Still need help?
 Contact Us Contact Us